-You might have seen a previous article listing common compression mistakes.
-This was followed on one about EQ mistakes shortly thereafter.
+You might have seen previous articles listing common compression mistakes and EQ mistakes.
 What’s next?
-A compendium of the most common mistakes mixing engineers make when dealing with reverb and how to avoid them.
+We're exploring some of the most common mistakes mixing engineers make when dealing with reverb and how to avoid them.

 Again, here’s the phrase that has, by now, become boilerplate: if you find yourself guilty of any of these, don’t worry—so have I; so have we all.
 Also, keep in mind that this is not an exhaustive list.
 These represent only the most glaring misuses I’ve come across.